-Entering unchartered territory makes an exhilarating adventure but there are few paths to guide those who enter multicultural relationships and friendships.
-An extra layer of complexity is added as you grapple with multiple cultures, languages and expectations, but you also widen your mind in an exceptional way that few experiences can replicate.
-Yes, it can be hard but you really do learn how to live the best of both worlds.
+Entering uncharted territory makes for an exhilarating adventure.
+However, there are few paths to guide those who enter multicultural relationships and friendships.
+An extra layer of complexity is added as you grapple with multiple cultures, languages, and expectations.
+That being said, you also widen your mind in a way that few experiences can replicate.
+Yes, it can be hard, but you learn how to live the best of both worlds.

-How then does this new expat demographic navigate an unchartered world?
-Each story is unique and different, as we discovered in our readership survey on expat dating and learned how even those who didn’t speak the same language could make a cross-cultural relationship work.
-Hard-and-fast expat dating rules may never be written but there are some truths about what to expect in an expat relationship or marriage.
+How then does this new expat demographic navigate uncharted personal territory?
+Each story is unique and different, as every person has their own history, perspective, approach, and expectations of what a healthy relationship looks like.
+Hard-and-fast expat dating rules may never be written but there are some truths about what to expect in an expat relationships.

 Looking for love?
 Interested in making new friends?
 Meet the most eligible internationals at Expatica Dating in more than 60 countries worldwide.
 Registration is free – just choose your country and you're ready to go.

-It’s no secret that maintaining a relationship or marriage requires nurture and a lot of elbow grease, and against the backdrop of an ever-increasing divorce rate, this holds especially true.
+It’s no secret that maintaining expat relationships requires nurture and care.
+Against the backdrop of ever-increasing divorce rates, this holds especially true.

 Yet expat relationships take the difficulty level one step further.
 Not only do you need to assimilate your individual personalities and habits – typical in any relationship, and fuel for many breakups – you need this to transcend a cultural and language barrier as well.
-You can no longer just interpret your partner’s actions, idiosyncrasies, insecurities and dreams through your own cultural lens, but must translate what they mean through theirs.
+You can no longer just interpret your partner’s actions, idiosyncrasies, insecurities, and dreams through your own cultural lens; you must translate what they mean through theirs.

-First-date etiquette can also vary greatly from what you’re used to back home, and dating norms can be difficult to swallow.
-Would you be upset if your Dutch partner called you a ‘little fart’ (a term of endearment), or would you back off if your Spanish partner told you they loved you after a week?
-Should it bother you if your Swiss date doesn’t hand out praise lightly, or if your French partner seems initally unattached?
-Nor should you be offended if your German partner is direct with you, or your Belgian date appears reserved.
-Once you understand each other better you can reduce potential miscommunications.
+First date etiquette can also vary greatly from what you’re used to back home; these dating norms can be difficult to swallow.
+Would you be upset if your Dutch partner called you a ‘little fart’ (a term of endearment in Dutch)?
+Would you back off if your Spanish partner told you they loved you after a week?
+Should it bother you if your Swiss date doesn’t hand out praise lightly, or if your French partner seems initially unattached?
+What about if your German partner is being too direct with you, or your Belgian date appears reserved?
+Once you understand each other better, you can reduce potential miscommunications.

 Of course, being with the right person will be easier than being with the wrong person, no matter where you both come from.

-Language barriers can exist, even if you speak the same language
+Language barriers can exist, even in the same language

-You might both speak the same language – even if it’s just the language of love – but language can be a minefield zone.
-Common words or slang you have grown up with can take a different meaning when strictly taught to a non-native speaker, and a mis-translation on either side can quickly redirect a conversation in the wrong direction.
+You might both speak the same language – even if it’s just the language of love.
+But language can be a minefield.
+Common words or slang you have grown up with can take a different meaning when strictly taught to a non-native speaker.
+A mistranslation on either side can quickly redirect a conversation in the wrong direction.
 It’s important for cross-cultural partners to take communication slow, and avoid quick flare-ups.
 There’s probably a perfect explanation, if you allow time for it.

-Body language – or non-verbal communication – can play an even bigger role.
-Besides each person having an unique way of expressing their love, cultural norms will likely be ever-present.
-Your Dutch or German partner might not flaunt their love with hot sessions of public affection, such as their Spanish or French counterparts, but it doesn’t mean their level of love is less.
+Non-verbal communication can play an even bigger role.
+Besides each person having a unique way of expressing their love, cultural norms will likely be ever-present.
+Your Dutch or German partner might not flaunt their love with hot sessions of public affection, such as their Spanish or French counterparts; this doesn’t mean their level of love is any less.
 You can read more about the levels of public displays of affection in Europe.
-Likewise, your non-verbal communication might not be inline with what they interpret as ‘love’, so being aware of the message you are portraying in their eyes is important.
+Likewise, your non-verbal communication might not be in line with what they interpret as love.
+Being aware of the message you are portraying in their eyes is important.

-Despite any road bumps that might be scattered along your journey, true love is never far away.
+Despite any missteps that might occur along your journey, true love is never far away.
 Putting your relationship through the cogs of multicultural living, constant travel, raising bilingual children, and becoming each other’s crutch as you live far from family, is a trial that many relationships never have to test.
-Getting through these trying times will enrich any relationship.
+Getting through these trying times will enrich expat relationships.

-Additionally, becoming deeply integrated into another culture is a gift you give each other, through teaching and showing the ways of your home country.
+Additionally, deeply integrating into another culture is a gift you give each other, through teaching and showing the ways of your home country.
 You learn more about your own culture, and take on the best parts of theirs.
 Meeting the (foreign) parents and spending time with your new family provides a local insight that most temporary travellers wish for, besides giving you context to the new world you live in.
-Even your families benefit when they meet each other and enjoy the foods, stories and new worlds that they may never have had the opportunity to discover.
+Even your families benefit when they meet each other and enjoy the foods, stories, and places that they may never have had the opportunity to discover.